 Faculty Advisor & Research Focus

-It is highly recommended that prospective doctoral students determine a faculty member in the department with whom they would like to work under, as well as their research area of interest:
+We strongly recommend that prospective doctoral students determine a faculty member in the department with whom they would like to work and a research area of interest.

 - Bachelor's or master's degree in a relevant field from an accredited institution.